Our research is editorially independent but we may earn a commission for purchases made through our links.

 Kennebunkport has a rich seafaring culture and sits along the Kennebunk River, about a mile from its mouth at the Atlantic.
 It’s known as a top destination Maine, beloved for its historic district steeped in local lore, as well as Dock Square, which serves as the hub of town with many local craft shops and a diverse range of colorful eateries, including restaurants with lobster on the menu.
 Boating excursions like whale-watching tours and lobstering adventures are available, which even bring the opportunity to pull up your own lobster trap while stepping into the shoes of a real-life lobsterman.
 If you take a scenic drive on the back roads, you’ll see lobster traps piled high on Cape Porpoise, the small strip of sand at Goose Rocks Beach.
 Ocean Avenue is a must-drive revealing breathtaking ocean views and blow holes.

-The picturesque fishing village of Rockport exemplifies Maine’s slogan, “the way life should be.”
-A place where mountains meet the ocean with fun local hangouts that include coffee shops for fueling up with an espresso made from micro-lot beans and a house-made pastry.
+The picturesque fishing village of Rockland exemplifies Maine’s slogan, “the way life should be.”
+A place where mountains meet the ocean in the heart of the mid-coast area, visitors can enjoy all sorts of fun on water and land, including sailing, boating, and hiking.
+There are fun local hangouts that include coffee shops for fueling up with an espresso made from micro-lot beans and a house-made pastry.
 While many shops were once boarded up, there are now many colorfully decorated places that welcome visitors in to browse or buy, thanks to the downtown revitalization.
 Explore the Farnsworth Art Museum and Wyeth Center with its diverse Maine artisan collection and dine in oceanfront eateries with an emphasis on the bounty of fresh, local seafood.
-Be sure and take a selfie with the life-sized granite statue of Andre the Seal, commemorating the harbor seal who enjoyed summers here, the star of the 1994 film, “Andre,” and a book, A Seal Called Andre.
+If you’re here during the first weekend of August, you can take part in the annual lobster festival too.

 Bar Harbor is a historic resort town on Mount Desert Island that sits along Frenchman Bay, serving as a gateway to Acadia National Park.
 There’s a ton to love here, with a downtown filled with magnificent Victorian-era mansions, many of which now serve as elegant eateries and romantic B&Bs.
 It’s walkable and bike-friendly, while Cadillac Mountain overlooks it and offers dazzling views that can be enjoyed from the myriad of hiking trails, including a trek that leads to the top, especially popular for a sunrise walk.